Shripad13/Terraform/Terraform-Project/README.md

 Modules are the containers for multiple resources that are used together.
 Modules are the main way to package & reuse resource config with Terraform.

+> Why Modules Needed?
+Clean code, reusability, scalability, testability, separation of concerns

+1. Reusability - Avoid repeating the same code for different environments (dev/staging/prod).
+2. Separation of Concerns - Split infrastructure into logical components: networking, compute, storage, monitoring, etc.
+3. Scalability - Modules allow you to organize code cleanly, and scale it without chaos.
+4. Testability and Maintenance - You can test and version individual child modules.
+5. Consistency Across Environments - Use the same modules across dev, staging, and prod with different variables.

-1. Root Modules : from where you run the Terraform comamnds is called as Root Modules The root module is made up of the resources defined in the main working directory's .tf files.
+# 1. Root Modules :
+1. from where you run the Terraform comamnds is called as Root Modules
+2. The root module is made up of the resources defined in the main working directory's .tf files.
+3. The entry point of a Terraform configuration (usually the main project folder).
+It may call child modules.
+4. The root module is everything in the main working directory where you run Terraform (terraform apply, terraform plan, etc.).
+5. It includes files like main.tf, variables.tf, and outputs.tf.
+6. This is the entry point to your infrastructure.
+7. Think of it as the "main()" function in a programming language — it's where execution starts.

-2. Child/Backend Module : The actual code
+# 2. Child/Backend Module : The actual code

-A module that has been called by another module is often referred to as a child module.
+1. A module defined in a separate directory.
+2. Child modules are modules that are called by the root module (or other modules).
+3. These are often stored in a modules/ directory, or fetched from remote sources (GitHub, Terraform Registry, etc.).
+4. Each child module is a self-contained unit for a specific task (e.g., VPC, EC2, RDS).

 ## Passing the info from root-module to backend module -
 > Rule of the thumb, if you are using a variable in root module, that empty variable has to be declared in the child module, before you use & that where the data-transfer will happen. (thats way of receiving the data from the root module)